andrew/ultimate-awesome/README.md

 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [safari-extensions](https://github.com/learn-anything/safari-extensions) - Awesome Safari extensions .
+- [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
-- [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
 - [ABSAPapers](https://github.com/ZhengZixiang/ABSAPapers) - Worth-reading papers and related awesome resources on aspect-based sentiment analysis (ABSA). 值得一读的方面级情感分析论文与相关资源集合.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.